Barkley Shut Up and Jam!: Reception

 GamePro gave the Genesis version a positive review, citing the variety of distinctive playable characters, the multiple gameplay modes, and the "distinctive urban look" to each of the seven courts, though they did criticize the controls as being inconsistent in their responsiveness.

 A reviewer for Sega-16 was more critical overall, countering much of GamePro's positive opinions.
 Sega-16 took offense with the "incomprehensible" voice samples and called the music hit-or-miss as well as too often reused for different locations.
 They took a stance that the controls were responsive and tight, but were disappointed by the size of the roster, when NBA Jam, the game's foil, had been out already and had more than three times as many characters to choose from.
 They did agree that the visual details and overall urban-street atmosphere were both surprisingly a treat, and consistent.

 Legacy

 A sequel, Barkley Shut Up and Jam 2, was released in 1995 exclusively for the Sega Genesis.

 Over a decade later, a surreal role-playing indie fangame under the misleading title Barkley, Shut Up and Jam: Gaiden was released in 2008 as an unofficial sequel to both the original Barkley Shut Up and Jam! and Space Jam.
 Due to critical acclaim, coverage by several gaming journalism sites and its novel premise, Shut Up and Jam: Gaiden and its cancelled sequel have dwarfed the official series by Accolade in both popularity and relevance.

 Piko Interactive later acquired the rights to the game and its sequel and re-released them in a compilation cartridge for the Evercade handheld under the names Hoops Shut Up and Jam and Hoops Shut Up and Jam 2 in 2021.
+Hoops Shut Up and Jam was also released as part of Accolade Sports Collection by Atari and QuByte Interactive on January 30, 2025 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series S and Series X and PC.